Nik-09/Algorithm/README.md

 # Algorithm
 Contains all basic and standard Algorithms.
+Feel free to contribute :)